 Coronavirus is now known as SARS-CoV-2 or Novel Coronavirus or more by the disease it causes in humans “COVID-19” emerged in December 2019 in Wuhan, China.
-The rapid spread of the virus caught the world off guard as it exploited a few fundamental flaws in society.
-The cognitive dissonance toward “threats” that affect “other people” and silent spread through asymptomatic carriers passing the virus on to immunocompromised individuals.
+The rapid spread of the virus caught the world off guard as it exploited a few fundamental ways in which we interact as human beings.

 Mainstream reports including that of the World Health Organisation recognise that there is no present pharmaceutical or immunization solution for COVID-19.
-Which meant that “lockdown” self-quarantine, restricted human to human contact with elevated hygiene protocols are still one of the best courses of action to slow the rapid spread of the virus.
+Which meant that “lockdown” self-quarantine, restricted human to human contact coupled with elevated hygiene protocols are still one of the best courses of action to slow the spread of the virus.